Navigating Key Considerations For Divorcing Military Couples

 Seeking A Military Divorce In Kentucky: Where To File

-Those stationed at a Kentucky base must reside there for at least 180 days, or six months, before filing for divorce, unless the spouse who filed first is a Kentucky resident.
+In order for a military member stationed at a Kentucky base to file for divorce, they must reside at the base for at least six months, unless the spouse who filed first is a Kentucky resident.

 Decades Of Collective Experience

 At Hoge Partners, PLLC, our family law attorneys have over three decades of combined experience assisting divorcing couples and their families throughout Jefferson County.

 We are skilled in addressing the challenges that accompany military divorces.
 We know the laws, rules and procedures and can offer the advocacy you need during this time.

 Speak With One Of Our Lawyers Experienced In Military Divorces